sekhri101/personal-goals/README.md

 - [x] :pill: Filled Baxter's new medication.
 0.5 ml 1x/day in the morning; keep in fridge and shake well.
 - [x] :shoe: Ordered a new FitBit, since I lost my old one in Europe
 - [x] :womans_clothes: Did some successful online shopping
+- [x] :speech_balloon: Learned stuff about leadership
+- [x] :guitar: Bought a Prince "Greatest Hits" album, like millions of other people
+- [x] :dress: Weighed in at a number I haven't seen in a year
+- [x] :moneybag: Hit an important savings milestone
+- [x] :phone: Left a message for my dad
+- [x] :book: Finished a book and started another one

 ### Side Projects & Other Goals